dgaydukov/cert-aws/sa/files/sa.md

 * federated access using SAML 2.0 (for this type you can enable MFA) - use your own AD

 ###### License Manager
-LM - tool to help manage licenses (you can track licenses based on vCPU, physical cores, sockets, number of ec2):
+LM - tool to help manage licenses (you can track licenses based on number of vCPU/physical cores/sockets/ec2):
 * define rule - store settings of your licence
 * enforce rule - track licence usage & compliance, by attaching rule to ami/template.
 Once rule attached, user can launch new ec2 without worrying if license is supported (if unsupported, ec2 won't be launched)
-* discover usage of software in aws & on-premises - lm integrated with Systems Manager allowing to manage both ec2 & on-premises.
+* discover usage of software in aws & on-premises - LM integrated with Systems Manager allowing to manage both ec2 & on-premises.
 LM supports: ec2/rds/marketPlace/Systems manager.
 It also integrated with organizations, so you can control licenses for all organizations centrally.
 You can also manage BYOL(bring your own license) with LM.
 Automated discovery - specify rules and product info (name of software, publisher, version) and based on this LM will detect if specified software used.
-Resource inventory - lm uses Systems Manager inventory to track on-premises instances, by default inventory keeps info for 30 days.
+Resource inventory - LM uses Systems Manager inventory to track on-premises instances, by default inventory keeps info for 30 days.
 So even if your on-premise instance is not pingable LM still will count it as active.
 To be more accurate, general advice is to manually deregister instance from SM inventory once you shut it down on-premise.

 ###### Elastic Transcoder